penguin-teal/hashedbrown/README.md

 ```

 ## How To

+The entire library revolves around a `hashtable_T*` pointer to a struct
+that is passed along with each function.

+The table only stores copies of whatever you pass in (as opposing to pointing
+to the inputs directly) to gurantee lifetime.
+It dynamically allocates memory
+by itself, meaning it must be destroyed when done with.

 See `examples/exampletable.c` for examples on how to use the library.
 It consists of calling a function to create,
 one at the end to destroy, and just a single function to get or set any entries.